V1LE-FARM/pantha-terminal/README.md

 ├── v1ledev          ● Main Developer
 ├── missusv1le       ● Assisted Developer

-Anyones Welcome To Join We Focus On A Free Stock Terminal
+Anyones Welcome To Join We Focus On A Feature-Rich $0 Stock Terminal

 ```